 - Selective laser sintering or SLS: The material in powder form is placed in a tray.
 A laser is used to sinter and solidify the part.

 - 3D printing: A machine deposits resin on a tray layer by layer.
 The material is subsequently solidified.

 Subtractive techniques: CNC machining

 CNC machining, also called digital milling, works by removing material.
-A computerised milling machine mills a block of material to shape the plastic parts.
+A computerized milling machine mills a block of material to shape the plastic parts.
 This process has the advantage of using the right material.
 The characteristics of the parts are thus very close to reality.

-Low-pressure injection: Silicone moulding
+Low-pressure injection: Silicone molding

-Vacuum duplication works by injecting a liquid material, polyurethane (PU), into a silicone mould.
-The impression of this mould corresponds to the shape of the part to be produced.
+Vacuum duplication works by injecting a liquid material, polyurethane (PU), into a silicone mold.
+The impression of this mold corresponds to the shape of the part to be produced.
 The many types of PU available make it possible to get as close as possible to the right materials.
 Thus, the parts are very similar to series parts.
 In addition, the cost and speed of production of vacuum casting make it the most relevant technology for small series.